 I am pressure cooking, but steam is leaking out

 Is steam leaking out of the pressure valve, even when turned to the upper locked position?
-That’s a sign you need to clean out and reposition the valve.
-If this doesn’t work, you may need to replace the valve.
+It’s normal for a small amount of steam to leak from the valve while the pot is heating up, but if it continues to leak steam during the pressure cooking cycle, you may have a problem.
+This could be a sign that you need to clean out and reposition the valve.
+If this doesn’t work, you may even need to replace the valve.

 If steam is seeping out the sides, make sure the lid is properly locked for pressure cooking.
 If the lid seems to be fine, examine your sealing ring.
 A stretched or cracked ring should be replaced.
 If the ring has become dislodged, you can usually put it back into place without trouble.
 A loose ring can firm up if you put it in the freezer for a little while, but this will ultimately hasten the silicone decay, so you should plan on getting a new ring either way.